mabirhire1/Darey-module-3/README.md

 ## Introduction to CI/CD

 **Continuous Integration and Continuous Delivery (CI/CD)** are best practices that automate the software development lifecycle.
-CI/CD enhances efficiency, stability, and deployment speed by enabling frequent code integration, automated testing, and reliable deployment pipelines [[1]][[5]].
+CI/CD enhances efficiency, stability, and deployment speed by enabling frequent code integration, automated testing, and reliable deployment pipelines.

 ---